hamler-lang/hamler/doc/guide/02_QuickStart.md

 **Module import**

 The syntax for import in Hamler is `import <module name>`.
 This has to be done before defining any functions.
-One module can import as many as modules if you wish, but there could be ambigiousity when there are two things with the same name.
+One module can import as many as modules if you wish, but there could be ambiguitywhen there are two things with the same name.

 ```haskell
 import Data.List       --Modules are imported using their full names